 The history of linen

 Linen is one of the oldest or maybe even the oldest fabric in the world.
-We think linen’s rich history is so special that we’d like to take you back in time to discover its origins.
+We find the rich history of linen so special that we like to take you back in time to discover its origins.

 One of the earliest discoveries of linen was found in a prehistoric cave in Georgia.
 The fabrics that were found here are are least a 34,0000 years old.
 When agriculture started to develop, flax was cultivated here and used for clothing and other purposes on a large scale.

 The quality of linen that we are now used to has its origins in Egypt.
 Here, linen was used for mummification and tombs and it symbolised purity and wealth.
 It was so valuable that it was even used as a currency.
 The fact that there was linen found in Tutankhamun’s tomb proves the amazing durability of linen.